pmanzoni/pyUputronics/README.md

 The code is derived and adapted from: https://github.com/mayeranalytics/pySX127x with the help of the indications in: https://electron-tinker.blogspot.com.es/2016/08/raspberry-pi-lora-hoperf-python-code.html

-# Motivation

-Although C/C++ is the de facto standard for development on microcontrollers, [python](https://www.python.org) running on a Raspberry Pi is becoming a viable alternative for rapid prototyping.

 # Installation

 Make sure SPI is activated on you RaspberryPi: [SPI](https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md)